Mikimouse11/imagegecko/imagegecko/README.md

 ## Features
 - Securely store ContentGecko API key in WordPress options (encrypted when OpenSSL is available).
-- Configure default style prompt plus targeted categories/products from the settings page under WooCommerce → ImageGecko AI Photos.
+- Configure style prompt plus targeted categories/products from the settings page under WooCommerce → ImageGecko AI Photos.
 - Bulk or single-product actions to enqueue image generation jobs.
 - Asynchronous processing via Action Scheduler when available, with WP-Cron fallback.
 - Automatically sideload returned media into the Media Library, set as the featured image, and append to the product gallery.